RemyLogisDom/remyxer/README.md

 Remyxer can upload the wav files to an FTP server to share it with the other band members working on the same partition, then musicians can work even if a musician in not present or if they are not together, they will still have the recorded sounds.

-Remyxer uses portaudio to drive real time multitrack audio input output and libsndfile to read and write wav files.
+Remyxer is compiled with Qt for the Gui part, uses portaudio to drive real time multitrack audio input output, and libsndfile to read and write wav files.